jpecquais/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 Other DAWs, like Ableton live, put plug-ins that does not receive or send any audio in an off-line state.
 Although it is not necessary displayed to the user, this can create some major issues when working with Spat Revolution PI.

 !> Be sure to consult our [third-party integration](Third_Party_Integration.md) section for more DAW specific information.

+## Delay compensation and using the local audio path

+Taking the signal inside the FX insert blocks and sending it to SPAT Revolution as many impacts on how we integrate with DAWs.
+For instance, many DAWs compensate for processing latency after the whole processing chain (or even at the last summing point possible).
+This means that the audio sent to SPAT Revolution with LAP is, by default, not latency compensated.

+To work around this, we have implemented a delay compensation algorithm right into SPAT Revolution.
+To use it, we have to manually enter how much latency is induced by the processing chain prior to each LAP plug-in.
+Each DAWs have different ways of reporting this latency.
+To know how the one you are using can display it, consult our third party section.
+If your DAW of choice does not appear here, then refer to its user guide.